Dan Worth continues « Headphone Month » at Hifi Pig with the a review of the Epiphany Acoustics EHP-02Di Headphone Amplifier & USB DAC

 Conclusion

-With a compact and attractive design the Epiphany Acoustics EHP-02Di is a terrific desktop unit epiphany_headdac_2which can be implemented as the main hub for a computer.
+With a compact and attractive design the Epiphany Acoustics EHP-02Di is a terrific desktop unit which can be implemented as the main hub for a computer.
 Whether it’s music, games or films through a set of powered speakers or a set of headphones for the same for more intimate listening the EHP-02Di won’t fail to impress.

 Dan Worth